Per Gessle: Career

 After Roxette released Have a Nice Day (1999) and Room Service (2001) to moderate success, Fredriksson collapsed and was diagnosed with a brain tumor in 2002.
 While Fredriksson received treatment for her illness, Gessle continued with his solo work.
 The subsequent album Mazarin (2003), was a critical and commercial success in Sweden and started the beginning of a long-term collaboration with the backing vocalist Helena Josefsson.
 Lundquist, now Gessle's producer was looking for a female singer and picked Josefsson.

 She first came to the attention of Lundquist after she and her band Sandy Mouche wanted to record at Lundquist's Aerosol Grey Machine (AGM) studio.
 "I remember driving a car between Lund and Lomma when Christoffer called and wondered if I was interested in starting singing with Per who wanted a girl for his solo projects.", recalled Josefsson.
-Mazarin topped the charts in June that year, going five times platinum in 2004.
+Mazarin topped the charts in June 2003, going five times platinum in 2004.
 The lead single from the album "Här kommer alla känslorna (på en och samma gång)" ("Here comes all the emotions (at the same time)"), is Gessle's most successful song in his home country, spending two months at No. 1 and was certified platinum.

 Following the success of the album, Gessle won numerous awards; four Grammis awards: Best Artist, Best Male Pop Performer, Best Composer and Best Song, three Rockbjörnen awards: Best Swedish Male Artist, Best Swedish Album and Best Swedish Song, and a Guldälgen (The Golden Moose) Award for Best Song.

 Also in 2004, saw Gessle and Gyllene Tider reunite for a 25th-anniversary celebration that included the band's first album in 20 years, Finn 5 fel!, and another very successful tour in Sweden.
 They beat the Ullevi stadium attendance record, which was later broken by fellow Swede Håkan Hellström in 2016 (70,144), and the band played to almost half a million fans.
 As a result, the group was honoured with four awards in Sweden.

 With Son of a Plumber, he continued his association with other Swedish artists.
 Jens Jansson along with previous collaborators Josefsson and Lundquist, helped Gessle create his second English album.
 Released in November 2005, the album contains a song dedicated to Gessle's father who was a plumber, "Kurt – The Fastest Plumber in the West".
-The album which was certified platinum, was also released in several other European countries in April 2006.
+The album which was certified platinum, was released in several other European countries in April 2006.
 In June 2007, he released another solo album in Swedish with the name En händig man, which shipped three times platinum.
 A single of the same name was released; "En händig man".
-Later on October a book of "Att vara Per Gessle" was published, telling some of the unknown facts about Gessle and his 30-year career.
+In October 2007, a book of "Att vara Per Gessle" was published, telling some of the unknown facts about Gessle and his 30-year career.